Conor McGregor “The Notorious”

 - What is Conor McGregor's record?

-- As of July 9, 2026, McGregor's professional MMA record is 22-6 with 19 wins by KO/TKO and 1 by submission.
+- As of August 2026, McGregor's professional MMA record is 22-7, with 19 wins by KO/TKO and 1 by submission, following the first-round TKO loss to Max Holloway at UFC 329.

 - Has Conor McGregor ever lost?

-- Yes — he has 6 losses, including a submission defeat to Khabib Nurmagomedov at UFC 229 in 2018 and back-to-back TKO losses to Dustin Poirier in 2021.
+- Yes -- he has 7 losses: a first-round TKO loss to Max Holloway at UFC 329 (July 2026), a submission defeat to Khabib Nurmagomedov at UFC 229 in 2018, and back-to-back TKO losses to Dustin Poirier in 2021.